MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-vm-operations-storage.md

 Azure provides different types of storage that are suitable for Azure VMs that are running SAP HANA.
 The **SAP HANA certified Azure storage types** that can be considered for SAP HANA deployments list like:

-- Azure Premium SSD
+- Azure premium SSD or premium storage
 - [Ultra disk](https://docs.microsoft.com/azure/virtual-machines/linux/disks-enable-ultra-ssd)
 - [Azure NetApp Files](https://azure.microsoft.com/services/netapp/)

 To learn about these disk types, see the article [Azure Storage types for SAP workload](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/planning-guide-storage) and [Select a disk type](https://docs.microsoft.com/azure/virtual-machines/linux/disks-types)

-Azure offers two deployment methods for VHDs on Azure Standard and Premium Storage.
+Azure offers two deployment methods for VHDs on Azure Standard and premium storage.
 We expect you to take advantage of [Azure managed disk](https://azure.microsoft.com/services/managed-disks/) for Azure block storage deployments.

 For a list of storage types and their SLAs in IOPS and storage throughput, review the [Azure documentation for managed disks](https://azure.microsoft.com/pricing/details/managed-disks/).